Ila-bura/zero-waste-life/README.md

 ## Audience

-<p>Anyone who wishes to leave the world a better place and is willing to make an effort to reduce the amount of waste they produce during their daily activities.</p>
+<p>Anyone who wishes to leave the world a better place and is willing to make an effort to reduce the amount of waste they produce in their daily activities.</p>

 <p>The website target audience spans from young professionals to stay-at-home parents, typically in the 20 to 45 age range.
 What they all have in common is they are passionate about sustainability, they are mindful about what they consume and tend to prefer a vegetarian or vegan diet.</p>